 5. Purposes and Legal Bases for Processing Personal Information

-Certain laws, including the GDPR, required that we inform you of the legal bases for our processing of your personal information.
+Certain laws, including the GDPR, require that we inform you of the legal bases for our processing of your personal information.
 Pursuant to the GDPR (and other relevant laws), we process personal information for the following legal bases:

 - Performance of contract: to perform contracts that you may have with us (for example if you use our Services)